mratsim/blocksmith/beacon_validator.md

   ## Return the base object type behind a ptr type
   typeof(default(T)[])

-proc init(beaconValidator: BeaconValidator, rewinder: Rewinder, keySigning: SecretKeyClient, network: Eth2Node, mainChainMonitor: MainchainMonitor, conf: BeaconNodeConf) =
+proc init(beaconValidator: BeaconValidator, rewinder: Rewinder, keySigning: SecretKeyClient, network: Eth2Node, mainChainMonitor: MainchainMonitor, slashing: SlashingDetection, conf: BeaconNodeConf) =
   # We assume that SecretKeyService is a ptr object
   # TODO: Currently Eth2Node is a ref object, but it should probably be a ptr object or
   # - Can we use ptr ref object?